French composer (b. 12 May 1842 at Montaud; d. 13 August 1912 in Paris), born Jules Émile Frédéric Massenet.

 Tchaikovsky thought very highly of Massenet, even if he did not quite place him in the same league as Bizet or even Delibes.
 In December 1878, he bought a copy of the score of Le Roi de Lahore at one of Ricordi's music shops in Florence , and was immediately captivated by the fresh charm of this 'oriental' opera, as the letters quoted further down clearly show.
 Nadezhda von Meck, in contrast, disliked Massenet's music and when Debussy was engaged as a pianist and music teacher at her household during three summers (1880–82), she would often write ironically in her letters to Tchaikovsky about the young man's admiration for Massenet.
 But this did not discourage Tchaikovsky from familiarizing himself with further works by his French contemporary, and in July 1880, while staying at Simaki, he studied the score and libretto of Massenet's oratorio Marie-Magdeleine.
 Tchaikovsky's enthusiastic response to this 'sacred drama' is also reflected in the letter extracts given below and it is very interesting for what it reveals about his religious feelings.
 As he himself admitted, the duet between Christ and Mary Magdalene inspired the melody of his song Softly the Spirit Flew up to Heaven — No. 2 of the Seven Romances, Op.
 47 — which he was composing that summer.

 At the funeral service for Nikolay Rubinstein in the Russian Orthodox Church in Paris on 26 March 1881 [N.S.]
 Tchaikovsky noted that Massenet was amongst the outstanding representatives of the French musical world who had also come to pay their last respects to the great pianist and teacher (see Tchaikovsky's letter-article TH 315).
 Tchaikovsky was not yet personally acquainted with Massenet, but over the following years he continued to show great interest in the Frenchman's works.
 Thus, in May 1882 he played through the score of the opera Hérodiade in Kamenka and did so again in April 1884 .
-Hearing one of the first performances of Manon shortly after its première in Paris on 19 January 1884 [N.S.] proved, however, to be a disappointment for Tchaikovsky, who seems to have been put off by the opera's cloying melodies and lack of vitality.
-Nevertheless, in the summer of 1886 at Maydanovo he made another attempt to appreciate the music of Manon on the basis of the piano-vocal score, but, as his diary entries show, he eventually found it "nauseating".
+Hearing one of the first performances of Manon shortly after its premiere in Paris on 19 January 1884 [N.S.] proved, however, to be a disappointment for Tchaikovsky, who seems to have been put off by the opera's cloying melodies and lack of vitality.
+Nevertheless, in the summer of 1886 at Maydanovo he made another attempt to appreciate the music of Manon on the basis of the vocal-piano reduction, but, as his diary entries show, he eventually found it "nauseating".
 Interestingly, he also recorded in his diary how he was alarmed that "in all this sickliness I can feel something that is akin to me".
 Later that year he would play through the score of Le Cid, but this work merely served to confirm his misgivings that Massenet had run out of inspiration.

 In February–March 1888 Tchaikovsky conducted three concerts in Paris as part of his first conducting tour to Western Europe.
 Although he met several leading French musicians and composers on that occasion (including Gounod and Delibes), it is not quite clear whether he actually made the acquaintance of Massenet, too.
-A brief diary entry for 23 February/6 March 1888 reads: "At Massenet's" , but in fact the latter wasn't at home that day and Tchaikovsky had just left his visiting card.
+A brief diary entry for 23 February/6 March 1888 reads: "At Massenet's" , but in fact the latter wasn't at home that day and Tchaikovsky had just left his visiting card .
 Massenet referred to this in a letter which he sent to a friend on 11 March [N.S.], asking him to forward his own visiting card to the hotel where the Russian composer was staying: "Tchaikovsky came to see me [when I wasn't in] and left me a delightful note" .
 It is possible that they did subsequently meet briefly before Tchaikovsky left Paris on 18 March 1888 [N.S.], though no record of this meeting seems to have survived .
 At any rate a diary entry made in Paris the following year, during Tchaikovsky's second European tour, suggests that this was in fact when they made each other's acquaintance: "Soirée at Colonne's house.
 Stuffy air.
 My songs.
 Acquaintance with Massenet" .
 A few days later, on 31 March 1889 [N.S.], Massenet attended the concert conducted by Édouard Colonne at the Théâtre Châtelet which featured, amongst works by other composers, the Tema con variazioni from Tchaikovsky's Suite No. 3.
 The success of this piece was proudly recorded by Tchaikovsky in his diary, which also has the brief observation: "Massenet's enthusiasm" .

 One of Tchaikovsky's missions during his second tour of Western Europe in the spring of 1889 was to enlist various leading European musicians and composers to come to Russia for the 1889–90 season and conduct concerts of the Russian Musical Society's branch in Moscow, which had been deprived of its principal conductor following Max Erdmannsdörfer's decision to return to Germany.
 Thus, in a letter to Pyotr Jurgenson from Dresden Tchaikovsky wrote: "As far as Klindworth and Dvořák are concerned, I shall find out very soon.
 I've received a letter from Massenet.
 He enthusiastically accepts our offer, but requests that the decision about the exact dates [he is to come to Russia] be postponed, since this depends on the fate of his new opera [Esclarmonde]" .
 Tchaikovsky's first letter to Massenet inviting him to Moscow in the name of the Russian Musical Society has not come to light, nor has Massenet's evidently positive reply, but Tchaikovsky's second letter to his French colleague, written in Dresden in February 1889, is known from a brief extract published in an auction catalogue .
 Tchaikovsky reported to Jurgenson again from Paris several weeks later: "I have seen Massenet several times; he is very flattered and glad to come to Russia.
 He still can't give an exact date, but would prefer to come in the spring [of 1890]" .
 However, despite Tchaikovsky's repeated entreaties in a letter sent from Moscow later that year — a letter which, again, is known only from brief extracts published in that same auction catalogue — Massenet ultimately failed to keep his promise and did not conduct any concerts in Russia .

 In October 1888, Louis Gallet, Massenet's librettist in Marie-Magdeleine and Le Cid, together with Léonce Détroyat, drew up a scenario for an opera in French based on Goethe's ballad Der Gott und die Bajadere.
 They offered this scenario to Tchaikovsky, who was very keen on the subject and for some months did indeed consider writing the projected opera: La Courtisane (or Sadia).
-Since the plan was that it would have its première at the Paris Opéra, Détroyat emphasized in a letter to Tchaikovsky that they had to avoid at all costs repeating such oriental-themed works as Auber's opera-ballet Le Dieu et la bajadère (1830) and Massenet's opera Le roi de Lahore (1877), which Parisian audiences were very familiar with .
+Since the plan was that it would have its premiere at the Paris Opéra, Détroyat emphasized in a letter to Tchaikovsky that they had to avoid at all costs repeating such oriental-themed works as Auber's opera-ballet Le Dieu et la bajadère (1830) and Massenet's opera Le roi de Lahore (1877), which Parisian audiences were very familiar with .
 One of Détroyat's suggestions as to how such originality might be achieved was for Tchaikovsky to use the songs of Russian gypsies, which had impressed him greatly during a visit to Russia.
 This Franco-Russian collaboration was never realised, though, since Tchaikovsky decided to take up the subject of The Queen of Spades instead.